M0simi/holbertonschool-binary_trees/README.md

-This repostary is for binary tree
+This repostary is in cooperation between Abdulaziz and Meshari for the Holbertonschool-binary_trees project